vikiaseschool/nba-predictor/README.md

-# NBA Results Predictor V1.1
+# NBA Results Predictor V2

+## WARNING!
+this application is only for educational purposes, please don't use it for betting.
+The model is not accurate enough and you may lose your money.

 ## Overview